ritmillio/social-links/README.md

 This Linktree was inspired by [@Linktree](https://linktr.ee/s/discover/share-content/) and [@craftzdog](https://github.com/craftzdog/link-in-bio)

-### This Linktree has a twist - users always land a custom VANTA background.
+### This Linktree has a twist - users always land on a custom VANTA background.

 #### This was achived by separating light and dark random colors and push it into VANTA object